gvwilson/thirdbit/src/fiction/in-heck/index.md

 very impressive indeed.
 But if you'll forgive my memory,
 I'm a little puzzled.
-I thought you traveled with a bear named Meribeth.
+I thought you travelled with a bear named Meribeth.
 No offense to, um, Thoughtful, is it?
 No offense, of course, but what happened to her?"